Should I Become an Anesthesiologist?

 Anesthesiologists are physicians who deliver pain-relieving medications during surgical procedures and monitor patients' vital signs.
 In addition to working with patients in the operating room, anesthesiologists also provide pain relief services to people who suffer from chronic pain, during labor and delivery, and to patients in the intensive care unit.
 They work closely with surgeons and other physicians to formulate a treatment plan before, during, and after a surgical procedure.
 Standing for long periods of time during surgeries in a sterile environment is often required.

 Anesthesiologists need strong communication, leadership, problem-solving and organizational skills, and they must be both detail-oriented and patient.
 They also must possess dexterity, empathy, and physical stamina.
 Additionally, anesthesiologists must have extensive medical knowledge and be able to use specialized medical equipment and computer software.
-According to Payscale.com, anesthesiologists earn a median annual salary of $275,742 as of January 2016.
+According to Payscale.com, anesthesiologists earn a mean annual salary of $292,369 as of January 2020.

 Prepare for Medical School